Can Fluoropolymers Take Flight in Aerospace?

 Fluoropolymers have a firmly established place in the lab, but what about in the air?
 Or – to be more specific – on a modern passenger plane?
 Let’s dig a little deeper and find out whether or not fluoropolymers are flight worthy.

 First off, is the use of fluoropolymers new to the aerospace industry?”
 Well, not exactly.
 Both machined PTFE and injection molded PFA fluoropolymers have been used to a limited extent in creating certain plane components.
-Though, designers are making a deliberate move away from heavier metal materials as the Boeings and Airbuses of the world try to make their aircraft as light and fuel efficient as possible.
+Though, designers are making a deliberate move away from heavier materials as the Boeings and Airbuses of the world try to make their aircraft as light and fuel efficient as possible.

 So, while fluoropolymers aren’t new to aircraft, they’re a developing market and demand for these materials is increasing.